emqx/emqx-docs/en_US/client-attributes/client-attributes.md

 - `user_property.*`: Extracts attribute values from User-Property in the MQTT CONNECT packet, e.g., `user_property.foo`

-- `ip_address`: The source IP of the client

-- `port`: The source port number of the client

 - `zone`: The zone name inherited from MQTT listener

 {% emqxce %}